glph3k/cast_xmr/README.md

 - Nicehasher support
 - Remote http access for statistics in JSON format
 - Rate Watchdog to monitor each GPU performance
-- Includes **[switch-radeon-gpu command line tool](http://www.gandalph3000.com/cast_xmr/switch-radeon-gpu-compute-mode-hbcc-largepages/)** to restart GPUs, switch on/off HBCC, Compute Mode and Large Pages support for Radeon GPUs
+- Includes **switch-radeon-gpu command line tool** to restart GPUs, switch on/off HBCC, Compute Mode and Large Pages support for Radeon GPUs

 ## Requirements

-- Windows 8/8.1/10 64 bit
+- Windows 8/8.1/10 64 bit or
+- Ubuntu Linux 16.04 (64 bit) or later
-- For about **highest hash rates** the [Radeon Driver 18.5.1](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-18-5-1) or later has to be installed as includes profound performance and stability improvements over older drivers.
+- For **highest hash rates** the [Radeon Driver 18.5.1](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-18-5-1) **or later** has to be installed as they include profound performance and stability improvements over older drivers.

 ## How To